xiaoshan1994/xiaoshan1994.github.io/content/post/wa/gu_EUwasteFramW.md

 One of the features of the WFD is the {{< hl-text blue>}}European Waste Hierarchy{{< /hl-text >}}.

-Key terms: End-of-waste criteria, High quality recycling, Separate collection, Technically, environmentally and economically practicable.
+**Key terms**: End-of-waste criteria, High quality recycling, Separate collection, Technically, environmentally and economically practicable.

 # DIRECTIVE 2008/98/EC (known as the Waste Framework Directive or WFD)